November 23, 2021

 Get a corporate card without being a guarantor

 Ramp believes you shouldn’t have to put your assets at risk to access cash flow and manage your company’s spending responsibly.
-See how we help founders maximize savings with 1.5% cashback on every corporate card purchase.
+See how we help founders maximize profit with an average savings of 5% by using Ramp corporate cards.
 No founder guarantee is needed.

 The Ramp team is comprised of subject matter experts who are dedicated to helping businesses of all sizes work smarter and faster.